pptp78ec/TilePlanner/README.md

 The main difference is specialization towards trip planning.

-Otherwise, basic functionality is comparable to that of xTiles - create tiles with information in them to plan your future work.
+Otherwise, basic functionality follows the same purpose as that of xTiles - create tiles with information in them to plan your future work.